Pimco RealPath Blend Series

 This target-date series offers the best of both worlds.

-The bond portfolio generally has more credit risk than peers that own broad bond market index funds as their core fixed-income holdings.
-Management dampens that potential risk near retirement by purchasing put options against the S&P 500 in the two vintages closest to retirement (currently the 2025 and 2030 funds) and in its retirement income fund.
-In the coronavirus-driven market panic (Feb.
-20-March 23, 2020) the puts contributed 185 basis points to the 2025 fund and helped preserve nest eggs near retirement when they are likely to be at their peak.
+The fixed-income portfolio, which comprises the firm's flagship bond funds, courts more credit risk than peers that own broad bond market index funds as their core fixed-income holdings.
+Yet, the underlying active managers' ability to constructively pair big-picture research and bottom-up analysis gives us confidence in the approach.
+The allocation team also effectively damps that potential risk near retirement by purchasing put options against the S&P 500 in the two vintages closest to retirement (currently the 2025 and 2030 funds) and in its retirement income fund.
+Although this has been a drag on performance in 2021, it served investors well during the coronavirus market panic in 2020 (Feb.
+20 to March 23).
+During that period, the puts contributed 185 basis points to the 2025 fund and helped preserve nest eggs near retirement, when they are likely to be at their peak.